 Eileen is a fully certified dog behavior consultant with the International Association of Animal Behavior Consultants and will assess your dog's aggression and address it through positive and humane methods.
 She is also a graduate of the Mike Shikashio Aggression in Dogs Master Course.
 Eileen uses behavior modification through positive reinforcement/reward-based training to change the undesirable behaviors that your dog exhibits.
 Reward-based methods are the exclusive methods recommended by the American Veterinary Society of Animal Behavior (AVSAB) and the American College of Veterinary Behaviorists (ACVB) for addressing behavior issues including severe aggression.
 This involves teaching your dog new, more desirable behavior patterns, creating positive emotional associations with triggers that cause fear/anxiety/stress, and ultimately teaching him to make better choices.
 She will gather information to learn why your dog is displaying aggression and will create custom solutions to address your unique situation.
-Eileen does NOT use fear, shouting, or intimidation methods in her training.
-She does NOT use painful tools such as shock collars, prong/pinch collars, choke chains, or leash/collar corrections.

 Aggressive Behavior includes but is not limited to:

-Talk about your dog's behavioral, social, medical, and training histories
+Discussion of your dog's behavioral, social, medical, and training histories

-Discuss your individual goals and concerns
+Set goals and discuss concerns

 Develop a plan for moving forward

-Begin training/behavior modification
+Begin the training/behavior modification